darrenyong/aprtr/README.md

 #### Upload Page 1
 ![Upload Page 1](https://github.com/darrenyong/Aprtr/blob/master/docs/readme_images/aprtr_upload1.png)

-For the upload feature, there are two different components.
+For the upload feature, there are two different pages.
 One that prompts the user to choose a file and another for the user to enter information such as title and description.
 This was achieved through local state.
-Choosing a file would call a function to modify a variable in local state and render the following page.
+Choosing a file would call a function to modify a variable in local state and render the next page.

 ```js
 // Function to modify local state upon choosing file